Junior Sailing Registration

 Scholarships: There are a limited number of scholarships available to students who do not have the means to attend the sailing camps.
 Please complete the Landau scholarship application on the LCYC Junior Sailing Website to apply for one of these scholarships.
 Scholarships will pay for up to two of the half day sessions for each awarded applicant.

-Optimist sailboats are 8’ prams with one sail designed to be sailed by one person up to 120 pounds.
-Most kids under 11 years old or under 100 pounds should sail an Optimist.
-Racing sailors under 120 pounds should sail in Optimists.
+Optimists are 8’ prams with one sail designed to be sailed by one person up to 120 pounds.
+Most kids under 11 years old or under 100 pounds sail an Optimist.
+All Beginner classes are sailed in Optimists.
+Some Intermediate sailors may be placed in Optimists.
+Some Racing sailors under 120 pounds may sail in Optimists.

-Flying Juniors (FJs) are 14’ dinghies with 3 sails: a main, jib, and spinnaker.
+Flying Juniors (FJs) are 14’ dinghies with 3 sails: main, jib, and spinnaker.
 They are sailed with 2 sailors.
 Sailors over 120 pounds or over 13 years old should likely be in an FJ.
+Intermediate classes are typically sailed in FJ's.
+Advanced classes are all sailed in FJ's.

 Please contact sailing director if you have questions.